luau-lang/rfcs/docs/syntax-property-access-modifiers.md

   type Vector2 = { x : number read, y : number read }
 ```

-The east-coast options are not easy-to-reade with names, but are
+The east-coast options are not easy-to-read with names, but are
 easier with symbols, especially since `T?` is already postfix, for
 example